containers/podman/docs/podman-logs.1.md

 Follow log output.
 Default is false

+**--latest, -l**

+Instead of providing the container name or ID, use the last created container.
+If you use methods other than Podman to run containers such as CRI-O, the last started container could be from either of those methods.

+The latest option is not supported on the remote client.

 **--since=TIMESTAMP**

 Show logs since TIMESTAMP.
 The --since option can be Unix timestamps, date formatted timestamps, or Go duration